In Virginia, GOP finds new playbook — not easily replicated | WTOP

 Overall, 14% of Virginia voters said education was the most important issue facing the state, according to VoteCast.
 About twice as many cited economy and jobs, while 17% named COVID-19.
 Voters who ranked the economy and education as the top issues were more likely to back Youngkin over McAuliffe.

-Democrats quickly explained away their first Virginia governor’s loss since 2009 by pointing to historical patterns.
+Democrats quickly explained away their struggles by pointing to historical patterns.
 Indeed, only once in the last 40 years has a Virginia candidate won the governor’s race when their party held the White House.
+And not since 1977 has a New Jersey Democrat won a second consecutive term.

 Democrats privately acknowledged they may have underestimated the extent to which voters continue to dislike political insiders in the post-Trump era.
-McAuliffe spent years as a top political fundraiser for Bill and Hillary Clinton before being elected Virginia governor in 2013.
+Murphy was seeking his second term, while McAuliffe spent years as a top political fundraiser for Bill and Hillary Clinton before being elected Virginia governor in 2013.

 And as a 64-year-old white man, he struggled to energize young people and voters of color who animate the base of today’s Democratic Party.

-But above all, McAuliffe’s anti-Trump message simply was insufficient to generate energy with a fatigued Democratic electorate.
+But above all, the Democrats’ message simply was insufficient to generate energy with a fatigued Democratic electorate.

 The former governor largely ignored his own accomplishments as governor — and his plans for the state if elected again — and focused the bulk of his record fundraising haul on linking Youngkin to Trump.
 It didn’t help that Youngkin had spent millions of dollars over the summer running positive TV ads casting himself as an affable suburban dad.

-While Democrats across the country were shaken by the Virginia result, Biden pollster John Anzalone cautioned against reading too much into Tuesday’s outcome.
+While Democrats across the country were badly shaken by Tuesday’s results, Biden pollster John Anzalone cautioned against reading too much into the off-year elections.

 He predicted that Democrats would have a much more positive message for voters for the 2022 midterms highlighting the policies they adopted to help working families and seniors.
 That assumes, of course, that Democrats in Congress can come together to enact Biden’s agenda.